At a glance: Super Tuesday states and delegate counts

 Delegate count: 52

 Biden won easily and will secure at least 25 delegates.
-Sanders will win at least 3.
+Sanders will win at least three.

 Biden continued his Deep South wins.
 His advantage among black voters, who make up much of the state’s Democratic electorate, propelled him to the victory.